jasonbrowne44/homebridge-dahua-alarm/README.md

 This plugin has only been tested with a Dahua/Lorex N844A8 NVR and Lorex E893AB cameras.
 This plugin should function with most Dahua/Lorex NVRs, DVRs, and cameras.
 It uses Dahua's/Lorex's implementation of basic authentication and the RPC interface that the NVR uses to talk to the cameras.
 Dahua/Lorex has blocked using the camera sirens with the simple cgi-bin commands, so I was forced to use the more complex RPC interface that the NVR uses to talk to its cameras.
 Just let me know if it works on your system and I can add this to the compatibility chart.

 FYI, I haven't added https support, but this is easy to add if anyone needs it.
+It should be as simple as changing http to https.

 ### Compatible NVRs